- A performance review is an evaluation of an employee’s job performance over a certain period of time, based on specific criteria.

 These are some other benefits:

-Higher employee satisfaction.
+- Higher employee satisfaction.
 Employees need to be supported – both when they are excelling and when they are struggling.
 Employee performance reviews show who is performing well and deserves to be rewarded, and who is struggling and needs help to overcome challenges.
 When management ignores high and/or low performers, employees tend to feel frustrated, unsupported and disengaged with the company.
 That can lead to poor production levels and high employee turnover.
-[Looking to boost your team's engagement levels?
-See what several experts think is the key to improving employee engagement in 2021.]

 - Better communication.
 Regularly scheduled employee evaluations can open up an avenue of communication that you may not have with your employees otherwise.
 An annual review is a great opportunity for you to sit down and touch base with an employee about their role and any changes they have experienced or expect, such as a promotion or adjustment in responsibility.
 For example, you may have an employee who is expecting a raise, but their performance has not been up to par – the evaluation process allows you to explain the areas where they are lacking and what they can do to improve.